shohel02/OpenStack_Threat_Modelling/keystone/Formatted_Output/Keystone_ThreatAnalysis_AuthService_2.4.md

 Counter Measures:
-> When a number of unsuccessful authentication attempts has been reached, the system should have mechanism to restrict (to avoid password guessing attack)
+> When a number of unsuccessful authentication attempts has been reached, the system should have mechanism to restrict (to avoid password guessing attack, DoS attack).

 Extra:
+>  Probability:  Medium

+>   Impact: Medium

+>   Related Info:

+>   Comments:

+####AuthController-009
+Threats:
+> Spoofing: via poor quality secrects (user secrects)

+Threat Agent:
+> Internet Attacker - Unauthorized

+Attack Vectors:
+> An attacker can expoloit a weak secret to easily gain access to the system (e.g., password strenth weakness, token_id(MD5 hashed id) weakness)

+Security Weakness:
+> Lack of measurement of quality of secret.

+Counter Measures:
+> Secrect should be controlled against quality parameters.

+Extra:
->  Probability:
+>  Probability:  Medium

->   Impact:
+>   Impact: Medium

 >   Related Info:

 >   Comments: